 If you suffer from insomnia, it can also be made worse by other factors in your life.
 If you’re someone who regularly takes naps every day, you may be affecting your ability to sleep at night.
 Sleeping in short bursts is not as good for your health as getting eight hours in one stretch.
-Issues like not getting enough exercise or working shifts can also exacerbate your insomnia.
+Issues, like not getting enough exercise or working late shifts, can make insomnia worse.

 Treatment options for insomnia can vary.
 Medications are available, but these come with a range of side effects.
 Some can be addictive, and others can cause issues like dizziness, headaches, and grogginess throughout the day.

 There are various natural treatments for insomnia which can be very helpful.
 Plants like melatonin, lavender, chamomile, and valerian all have properties which promote relaxation and sleep, whether that’s opening specific gateways for hormones or aiding muscle relaxation.
 Minerals like magnesium are also beneficial – you can take supplements, eat magnesium-rich foods or soak in an Epsom salt bath.

 Gentle exercise like yoga, meditation, swimming, and pilates can all be useful in fighting insomnia.
 They can tire out the body without overstimulating it like vigorous exercise.
 This may allow you to relax and sleep through the night without resorting to prescription medications.

 Sleepwalking is a condition where sufferers get out of bed during the night and wander around.
 It’s most common in children – but it can persist into adulthood in some individuals.
 Many people who sleepwalk have no memory of doing so the next morning.
 If you sleepwalk, you’re not getting efficient sleep.
 Though you may not be conscious at the time, your body is functioning on some level, which means you’re not fully resting.